UM-KevinHe/survkl/docs/reference/generate_eta.md

 - *Linear*: the current implementation calls `seq(min_eta, max_eta, length.out = n)` and therefore assumes a
   numeric object `min_eta` exists in the calling environment.
-If `min_eta` is not defined, this branch will error at runtime.

 Only the exact strings “linear” and “exponential” are supported; other values for `method` will result in an error because `eta_values` is